HerobrineGamesYT/DeltaCraft/README.md

 This is what a Portal Cluster currently looks like:
 ![image](https://github.com/HerobrineGamesYT/DeltaCraft/assets/74119793/79e7a6df-ea6e-46de-bca9-1a4da107c4d8)

 All Portal Clusters have a set destination, and a teleport cooldown of 3s.
-Optionally, you can enable a second Portal Cluster to spawn at its destination.
+Optionally, you can enable a second Portal Cluster to spawn at its destination set to go back where you came from.

 You can see the Portal Cluster in action 48 seconds into this showcase clip: https://streamable.com/epydan